guidanoli/yadsl/tester/README.md

 ## Motivation

-Creating individual testers for each module can be a very boring and error-prone process.
-It may lead to extra time wasted on debugging the test module, but not on the module itself.
-Having a single tester framework makes testing easier, enjoyable and energetic.
+Creating individual testers for each module can be a very dull and error-prone task.
+It may lead to extra time wasted on debugging the test module, but not the code itself.
+Having a single tester framework makes testing effortless, enjoyable and energetic.

 ## Paradigm

-Instead of creating a test module entirely from scratch, you should only write code that is specific to the module you're testing, right?
-That is why you only need to implement three functions:
+Instead of creating a test module entirely from scratch, you should only write code that is specific to what you're testing, right?
+That is why you only need to implement three functions, shown in order of activation.

-* `TesterInitCallback()`: called to initialize data structures or global variables
+* `TesterInitCallback()`: Called **once** to initialize data structures or global variables
-* `TesterParseCallback(const char *)`: called for every command parsed from the script file
+* `TesterParseCallback(const char *)`: Called **for every command parsed** from the script file
-* `TesterExitCallback()`: called after an error is caught or at the very end, if no errors are thrown
+* `TesterExitCallback()`: Called **once** at the very end of the testing cycle

-You may also want to display some helping information if no script file is passed to the tester, like what commands are available or how does your test work.
+You may also want to display some helping information if the tester receives no script file, like what commands are available or how does your test work.
 For that, you may also set the following variable:

-* `TesterHelpStrings`: array of strings that will be printed when no arguments are passed
+* `TesterHelpStrings`: An array of strings terminated by `NULL`.

 Following are some information about specific portions of the tester framework.